 Workplace Learning projects may be developed in all undergraduate disciplines.
 Courses are listed in the UMGC catalog with the designator of the discipline and numbered 486A (for 3 credits) or 486B (for 6 credits).
 For example, a 3-credit Workplace Learning course in business and management would be listed as BMGT 486A, a 6-credit course as BMGT 486B.
-Tuition for the Workplace Learning course is charged at the current rate per credit, and an administrative fee is charged each time you enroll.
+Tuition for the Workplace Learning course is charged at the current rate per credit.
+See umgc.edu/tuition for current rates.

 Workplace Learning courses may not be used to satisfy general education requirements or (unless otherwise specified) required academic coursework in your major.
 However, Workplace Learning credits may be applied to electives as well as to designated upper-level requirements in the major or minor.
 A standard letter grade is awarded for successful completion of Workplace Learning courses.
-It is strongly recommended that you consult with a UMGC advisor to determine how Workplace Learning credits may help you fulfill degree requirements.
+It is strongly recommended that you consult with a UMGC advisor or success coach to determine how Workplace Learning credits may help you fulfill degree requirements.